westonea252/KillerHomeLab/Azure-Site-Recovery_Same-Address-Space/README.md

 - --- Windows7

 Parameters that support changes
-- Exchange Org Name.
-Enter a name that will be used for your Exchange Organization Name.
-- Exchange2016ISOUrl.
-You must enter a URL or created SAS URL that points to an Exchange 2016 ISO for this installation to be successful.
+- Admin Object ID.
+Enter the Object ID for the Admin Account that will need access the Azure KeyVaults and Recovery Services Vaults.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- To Email.
-Please provide a working email that the Trusted Certificate Authority Chain Can be sent to.
-These certificates will allow access to Exchange Services like OWA, EAS and Outlook without Certificate Security warnings.
 - Location1.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
-Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  16.1)
+Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - Vnet2ID.
-Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  16.2)
+Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)
 - Reverse Lookup1.
-Enter first 2 octets of your desired Address Space in Reverse (Example:  1.16)
+Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
 - Reverse Lookup2.
-Enter first 2 octets of your desired Address Space in Reverse (Example:  2.16)
+Enter first 2 octets of your desired Address Space in Reverse (Example:  2.10)
+- Backup Object ID.
+Choose "9a7b9a6d-0996-4d52-889f-46473877d766" for Azure Gov and "f40e18f0-6544-45c2-9d24-639a8bb3b41a" for Azure Commercial
+- Key Vault1ID.
+Enter a number make your KeyVault Unique (Example:  01)
+- Key Vault2ID.
+Enter a number make your KeyVault Unique (Example:  02)
-- Root CA Name.
-Enter a Name for your Root Certificate Authority
+- RS Vault1ID.
+Enter a number make your Recovery Services Vault Unique (Example:  01)
-- Issuing CA Name.
-Enter a Name for your Issuing Certificate Authority
+- RS Vault2ID.
+Enter a number make your Recovery Services Vault Unique (Example:  02)
 - DC1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 1 OS Version
 - DC2OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Domain Controller 2 OS Version
-- RCAOSVersion.
+- SRV1OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Root CA OS Version
-- ICAOSVersion.
+- SRV2OSVersion.
 Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) Issuing CA OS Version
-- OCSPOSVersion.
-Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) OCSP OS Version
-- FSOSVersion.
-Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) File ShareWiteness OS Version
-- EXOSVersion.
-Exchange Servers OS Version is not configurable and set to 2016-Datacenter (Windows 2016).
-- WK1OSVersion.
-Workstation1 OS Version is not configurable and set to 19h1-pro (Windows 10).
-- WK2OSVersion.
-Workstation2 OS Version is not configurable and set to 19h1-pro (Windows 10).
 - DC1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
 - DC2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- RCAVMSize.
+- SRV1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
-- ICAVMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- OCSPVMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- FS1VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- EX1VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- WK1VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- FS2VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- EX2VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
-- WK2VMSize.
+- SRV2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.